HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 - Note that 'Ʌ', 'JɅ', and 'ĴɅ' could sound similar.
   Generally speaking, try not to add 'J' or 'Ĵ' in front of 'Ʌ' when making up words.
+- 'ĈɅ' and 'QɅ' could also sound similar.
+  In this case, avoid using 'ĈɅ' and replace them with 'QɅ'.
 - Avoid putting 'C', 'G', 'J', 'S' in front of 'X' to avoid confusion with the 'X' system.
 - Total *Epopo* alphabet: 30 letters.